 The only name for this sign that has come down to us from the ancients is its Hebrew name, “Eridanus,” which means “River of the Judge or Ruler.”
 This seems to confirm both the negative and positive aspects of this sign.

-The Egyptians, having the most ancient planisphere, always have the pictures and descriptions of the constellations that are closest to their original intent.
+The Egyptians, as usual, always have pictures and descriptions of the constellations that are closest to their original intent.
 Their names for the stars give a new perspective.

-The Egyptians Name for this sign is “Peh-Ta-T.” In the previous star sign we saw that “T” means “The.”
+The Egyptians did have a name for this sign: “Peh-Ta-T.” In the previous star sign we saw that “T” means “The.”
 As in Hebrew, “Peh,” means “Mouth;” “Aa” means “Water.”
 Put it all together and we have “The mouth of the river of water.”

-In the Egyptian version, their river has its beginnings the urn of Aquarius and continues in the river of Eridanus.
-That would make more sense that there is one continuous river as opposed to two different rivers.
+In the Egyptian version, their river has its beginnings from the urn of Aquarius and continues in the river of Eridanus.
+It would make a lot more sense that there is one continuous river as opposed to two different ones.

-In the next decan, we’re going to meet the Good Shepherd: Auriga!
+In the next decan, we’re going to meet a constellation that completely baffled the Greeks: Good Shepherd: Auriga!
 You may follow the link below to continue: